Re-Survey Of A Grade II Listed Timber Frame Property

 Prior to taking ownership of this property, the owners had commissioned a building survey from a local firm of Chartered Surveyors.
 All appeared well for the first few months until a builder friend of the owners visited and raised concerns regarding the safety of a major structural beam.

 A C19 former church hall was acquired by a housing association and converted to provide five independent residential dwellings.
 The development was designed by a local firm of architects and the works completed to a good standard.
-Approximately four years later the suspended timber floor in one of the apartments collapsed, at this point we were asked to investigate.
+Approximately four years later the suspended timber floor in one of the apartments collapsed, at this point, we were asked to investigate.
+We carried out a damp & timber survey.

 The cause of the problem was a combination of inadequate ventilation to the floor voids and dry linings, elevated moisture content in the base of the walls due to raised ground levels, and poor detailing around service penetrations, these factors combined to produce an environment ideally suited to the development of Dry Rot.